elunna/recipes/sides_and_appetizers/broccoli, mushrooms, and yellow squash with red pepper sauce.md

 Save prep time by making the Roasted
 Red Pepper Sauce up to 2 days
 ahead of time.
 You could also sprinkle
-1 tablespoon red pepper flakes over the vegetables when you add the garlic, add your favorite Whole30-compliant salad dressing when serving, or top
+1 tbsp red pepper flakes over the vegetables when you add the garlic, add your favorite Whole30-compliant salad dressing when serving, or top